influxdata/telegraf/docs/CONFIGURATION.md

   tag-filtering   via `taginclude` or `tagexclude`.
 This removes the need to specify those tags twice.

+- **skip_processors_after_aggregators**:
+  By default, processors are run a second time after aggregators.
+Changing this setting to true will skip the second run of processors.

 ## Plugins

 Telegraf plugins are divided into 4 types: [inputs][], [outputs][],